Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 programming language will also often be needed.
 But many data access and manipulation computations are best handled in a database.

-Researchers in the social sciences frequently use statistical packages such as R, SAS, SPSS, and Stata for data analysis.
+Researchers in the social sciences frequently use **statistical packages**^[A statistical package is a specialized compute program for analysis in statistics and economics.] such as R, SAS, SPSS, and Stata for data analysis.
 Because these systems integrate some crude data management, statistical analysis, and graphics capabilities in a single package, a researcher can often carry out a data analysis project of modest size within the same environment.
 However, each of these